Samehadel/warba_banking_system/README.md

 * **Entity Auditing:** Add auditing fields (e.g., lastModifiedBy, lastModifiedDate) to the existing entities (Account and Customer).
 * **Implement Listeners:** Use JPA entity listeners or Spring Data JPA's auditing features to automatically update these fields on entity modifications.
 * **Integration with Spring Data:** Utilize Spring Data's auditing capabilities for automatic population of auditing fields.
+3. **Implementing Mail and SMS service:** Add implementation for sending SMS and Email notifications to customers.